PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 that I'll receive all your test messages.

 If you don't want to use Formspree, go to the siteMetadata.js file and set formspree to "false".

-- Share compoment now included : you or your users can share your blog posts on Facebook, Twitter or Linkedin with ease!
-What is a 2024 modern blog without this possibility?

 ## Libraries